Register Now for EDA Summit 2024 - Virtual Event Register for Free

 Subscribers may want to receive some of the notifications for flights, for instance a customer app might want to receive flight delayed notifications.
 However, they only want to receive notifications for the flights they are taking.
 To ensure that only the delayed events a consumer is interested in are received, smart topics can be used.

 Smart topics extend the basic topic architecture described above with properties in the form Noun/Verb/Properties.
 For instance, the flight number can be added to the flight delayed event: flight/delayed/ex123.
-This allows the subscribing application that is only interested in an individual flight to subscribe to flight/delayed/ex123.
+This allows the subscribing application that is only interested in an individual flight to subscribe to the smart topic flight/delayed/ex123.
 Additional property levels can be added as well.
 For instance, the origin and destination could be added to form a topic of flight/boarding/ex123/yow/yyz which would allow subscribers to subscribe to all flight notifications for a specific airport.

 • flight/boarding/<flight #>/<origin>/<destination>